 Picklebet doesn’t offer eSports live streaming on their own platform.
 Instead of that, they put quick links to Twitch streams right beside the betting markets.
 All you need to do is press the red ‘Play’ button, and the stream will start.
 Even though Picklebet doesn’t have its own streams, I really liked what they did here.

-At the time of writing this review, Picklebet wasn’t offering live betting.
-As a huge fan of in-play wagering, I think this is a big minus for Picklebet, especially if we know that many other top bookmakers are already offering in-play betting on eSports.
-For example, bet365 live betting offer is excellent and it includes a nice selection of popular eSports.
+At the time of writing this review, Picklebet doesn’t offer live betting.
+As a huge fan of in-play wagering, I think this is a big minus for Picklebet, especially because many other top bookmakers offer in-play betting on eSports.
+For example, bet365’s live betting suit is excellent and it includes a nice selection of popular eSports.

-Picklebet support agents have reassured me a few times that they are working on their live betting platform, so we can expect to see this feature available very soon.
-I hope that will be the case since in-play betting has become a must-have for any bookie that wants to stay relevant in the long run.
+Picklebet’s support agents have reassured me a few times that they are working on their live betting platform, so we can expect to see this feature available very soon.
 If Picklebet starts offering live eSports betting, you’ll read about it first on Aussiebet.

 Fantasy eSports with Picklebet

 There are plenty of different eSports to choose from, including all of the most popular ones, like LoL and CS:GO.
-This is still a pretty unorthodox way of betting on eSports, so there wouldn’t be tens of fantasy leagues available at all times.
+This is still a pretty unorthodox way of betting on eSports, so there won’t be dozens of fantasy leagues available at all times.
 In most cases, you’ll have to choose between 3 or 4 contests.

 This is how you can start with eSports fantasy betting at Picklebet:

-If you are a fan of mobile betting as much as I am, use your mobile browser to enter Picklebet site, and enjoy all the features from the desktop site.
-Their mobile website is very smooth and easy to use, so I didn’t have any issues whatsoever.
+If you are a fan of mobile betting like me, you can just use your mobile browser to enter Picklebet site and enjoy all the features from the desktop site.
+Their mobile website is very smooth and easy to use, and I didn’t experience any issues whatsoever.

 When you enter the web-app, you’ll first see the list of upcoming events, as well as the option to quickly switch to the list of outright odds.
 For the full selection of eSports and fantasy leagues, click on the main menu in the upper left corner.
-This is basically all you need to know about the Picklebet app.
-It’s that simple!
+If you want to learn more about Picklebet mobile apps, visit our dedicated page.

-The biggest downside here is the lack of native apps.
+The biggest downside here is an Android native app.
 The web-based app is very good, so my user-experience wasn’t too affected when betting on mobile.
-But still, not having native apps is a major disadvantage in today’s world.
+But still, not having a native app is a major disadvantage in today’s world.

-If having native iOS or Android betting apps is a must-have for you, Picklebet is a bookie you should avoid.
+If having native Android betting app is a must-have for you, Picklebet is a bookie you should avoid.
 In that case, try visiting Unibet.
 They are known for having top-notch mobile apps for all platforms.
 To learn more about what they have on offer, try reading our impressions of Unibet mobile apps.
 You can also check some of these top mobile bookmakers.

-Another positive is that withdrawals are quite swift.
-In most cases, you should receive the money within 2 working days.
+Another positive is that withdrawals are quick.
+In most cases, you should receive your funds within 2 working days.
 Keep in mind that all of the withdrawal request sent before 4 pm will be processed the same day, so cash out in time!
 Also don’t forget to verify your account and cards as soon as you register, since they won’t let you withdrawal otherwise.

 - Deposit methods: Credit/Debit Cards and POLi